Born to Die (song): Reception

 The music video received generally positive reviews from critics.
 Jason Lipshutz of Billboard compared the car scenes to the ones of Rihanna's music video for "We Found Love"; Ann Lee of Metro considered the music video "sexy", with Rolling Stone journalist Matthew Perpetura noting that, "just like the song itself, it's bleakly romantic and majestic in its scope."
 Becky Bain of Idolator commented that "Interscope apparently has much faith in Del Rey, as the video for her second single, 'Born to Die', looks like it has the budget of about 15 of her 'Video Games' clips."
 Bain also noted that "besides jungle cats, Lana’s vid features a gorgeous church, a tattooed amour, and a fiery crash" and questioned, "did you really think a song called 'Born to Die' would end with Lana and her sweetie walking off into the sunset together?"
-The music video won Best Pop Video - International at the UK Music Video Awards, and was nominated for Best Art Direction at the MTV Video Music Awards.
+The music video won Best Pop Video – International at the UK Music Video Awards, and was nominated for Best Art Direction at the MTV Video Music Awards.

-Legacy
+Live performances and usage in media

 "Born to Die" was performed by Del Rey in a number of live appearances, including at the Bowery Ballroom, where, according to Eliot Glazer of New York, "the polarizing indie hipstress brought her 'gangsta Nancy Sinatra' swagu."
 Matthew Perpetua of Rolling Stone commented that, despite Del Rey being nervous and anxious while performing the song live, the singer "sang with considerable confidence, though her transitions from husky, come-hither sexuality to bratty, girlish petulance could be rather jarring."
 Del Rey also performed the song on an intimate show at Chateau Marmont in Los Angeles.
 She performed an acoustic version of the track alongside "Video Games" at a BBC Radio 6 Music live session, which became her first radio session in the United Kingdom.
 Del Rey later appeared at 2012 Radio 1's Hackney Weekend performing various tracks of Born to Die, including the song of the same name.

 In February 2018, British rapper Dave covered "Born to Die" during his performance on BBC Radio 1's Live Lounge.
 An excerpt of the song was used in the promotion of New Zealand TV Drama Shortland Street for the 2014 season.
 The song was used in the final scene and credits of the 2014 Xavier Dolan film Mommy.
 The song was also used in the trailer for the 2014 film Gimme Shelter, starring Vanessa Hudgens.